getevidio/motivation-buddy/SPRITES.md

-# Making your own character
+# Making your own character (that looks like you!!!) how cool???

 You need six PNGs in `sprites/`.
-This guide covers how to get them and the things that will go wrong.
+This covers how to get them and the things that will go wrong (trust me they will, we are working with AI here...)

-## The six frames
+## The six frames needed

 | File | Pose |
 |---|---|